sergeypatrakov/sergeypatrakov/README.md

 ## Hello!

-I'm learning Python since the beginning of 2022.
-In my repositories you can find some projects completed with Yandex.Practicum as well as self-inspired ones [(click here)](https://github.com/sergeypatrakov/telegram_bot_mark).
+I'm learning programming since the May of 2022.
+In my repositories you can find some projects completed with Yandex.Practicum as well as self-inspired ones.
 I like studying, learning new things and applying them to real world tasks.

 - Based in Moscow (Russia), but open for relocation opportunities